cTop – Command Line tool for container monitoring and management in Linux

 It displays containers metrics such as CPU utilization, Memory utilization, Disk I/O Read & Write, Process ID (PID), and Network Transmit(TX – Transmit FROM this server) and receive(RX – Receive TO this server).

 Developer offers a simple shell script, which help us to use ctop instantly.
-What we have to do, just download the ctop shell file at
+What we have to do is, just download the ctop shell file at

 /bin directory for global access.
 Finally assign the execute permission to ctop shell file.